EricLeon/Real_Estate/README.md

 - Built a custom web crawler to automatically download listing information from a popular UK letting website and save it to a local SQLite database.
 - Created a data-cleaning pipeline through which I pass freshly scraped data that uniformly parses data into new features that aide in analysis.
-- Connect Tableau Desktop to my local database to create dashboards for personal use.
+- Used Tableau Desktop to design and build a custom dashboard for identifying ideal rentals.

 ## Framing The Problem

 - Objective: Gather and utilise existing data to visualise real estate trends over time in London.
-I am hoping to identify potentially undervalued flats / areas within the city for further investment analysis.
+I am hoping to identify potentially undervalued flats / areas within the city for further analysis.

 ### Data Collection